seathasky/FF14-MAC_ModSupport/Public Testing/readme.md

 ---
 <h2>Downloads:</h2><br>
 <h3>Warning: Builds past 1.1.4 may cause black screens or stuttering for M1 users.
-If you are on M1 and want to test, use FleetAdmirals compile, but we reccomend sticking with 1.1.4 otherwise.</h3>
+If you are on M1 and want to test, use FleetAdmirals compile, but we advice sticking with 1.1.4 otherwise.</h3>

 Latest Mac compatible MoltenVK Builds:<br>
 https://github.com/Gcenx/MoltenVK/releases